alexwlchan/alexwlchan.net/src/_drafts/using-fuzzy-string-matching-to-find-duplicate-tags.md

 Anybody can see that these tags mean the same thing, but if I search for any one of them I won't find anything tagged with the alternative spellings.

-I could consolidate each of these into a single tag -- but I can only do that if I know I've created these pairs of similar tags.
+I could consolidate each of these into a single tag -- but I can only do that if I know I've created these similar tags.
-How do I find the similar tags I've created?
+How do I find these inconsistencies?
 I often have hundreds of tags, and looking through the list by hand isn't practical.

 This isn't a new problem, and I found [a great article from Seatgeek](https://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) (a ticketing platform) that solves something very similar.